wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    with a name).
 This same technique can include both the IPv4 (A) and IPv6 (AAAA) addresses for any address query.

-   This itechnique, described in this document, is purely an optimization - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc.
+   This technique, described in this document, is purely an optimization
-   [ed: add ref to happy eyeballs rfc]
+   - by providing all of other, related answers that the client is likely to need along with the answer that they requested, users get a better experience, iterative servers need to perform less queries, authoritative servers have to answer fewer queries, etc. [ed: add ref to happy eyeballs rfc]

 1.1.
 Requirements notation